Sabine Lisicki: 2011: Return to form

-At the Stanford Classic, Lisicki beat fourth seed and doubles partner Samantha Stosur and fifth seed Agnieszka Radwańska, but fell to Serena Williams in the semifinals.
+At the Silicon Valley Classic, Lisicki beat fourth seed and doubles partner Samantha Stosur and fifth seed Agnieszka Radwańska, but fell to Serena Williams in the semifinals.
 At the Cincinnati Open, Lisicki lost to Shahar Pe'er in the first round.
 She then traveled to Dallas to compete in the inaugural Texas Open as the fifth seed.
 After advancing to the semifinals with an easy win over qualifier Kateryna Bondarenko, she crushed eighth seed Irina-Camelia Begu to advance to the final.
 Lisicki won her third title, defeating qualifier Aravane Rezaï, having dropped no more than three games each match of the way to her victory.
 She moved to a new career-high rank of world No. 18, on 29 August.
 Seeded 22nd at the US Open, she easily advanced to the second round with a straight-sets win over Alona Bondarenko.
 She was scheduled to play Venus Williams in the second round, but Williams withdrew before it started due to her recent diagnosis of Sjögren's syndrome.
 Lisicki dispatched Irina Falconi to advance to the fourth round for the first time, before ultimately being defeated by second seed Vera Zvonareva.
 At the China Open Lisicki defeated Zheng Saisai in straight sets but withdrew from her second round match against Kaia Kanepi.

 Lisicki was named the WTA Comeback Player of the Year in November.